 Editorials are typically identified as editorial, introduction, leading article, preface or foreword, and are usually listed at the beginning of the table of contents.

 Erratum is a report of an error, correction or retraction of a previously published paper.
-Errata are short items citing errors in, corrections to, or retractions of a previously published article in the same journal to which a
+Errata are short items citing errors in, corrections to, or retractions of a previously published article in the same journal to which a citation is provided.

 Letter to or correspondence with the editor.
 Letters are individual letters or replies.
 Each individual letter or reply is processed as a single item.